What’s it like being a mortgage broker?

 According to Reed the average pay for a mortgage broker in the UK is £53,000.
 How much is basic salary and how much is commissions on top will vary hugely though.
 Some firms do a higher salary with a small cut of each case.
 Some do a tiny salary with a much bigger cut.
 I’m told that the very biggest hitters (we’re talking top 1%) at a large UK national can make £90,000 a year.

-If you’re self employed it will depend on your business levels even more so, and if you owe anybody for introducing a client to you.
+If you’re self-employed it will depend on your business levels even more so, and if you owe anybody for introducing a client to you.
 If you have introducers (like estate agents or lead companies) that you need to pay 25% to 50% of the case’s revenue to this is going to seriously reduce your income compared to somebody generating their own business.
 That’s why learning how to generate your own business is so important, in my opinion.

 In my first year I earned around £4,000.
 The first two months were spent just doing CeMAP and the next few doing insurance.
 Had I taken the insurance commissions as lump sums this would have been around £20,000 total pay.
 It wasn’t until year two when mortgages I’d advised on actually started to complete and be paid that the income became a reasonable amount.
 Most of these were not my own leads so the commissions were split.
 The second year would have been around £48,000 had I taken the insurance as lump sums, instead I was actually paid around £14,000 after all splits etc. Then in year three there was a huge jump to over £70,000.
 Had insurance been taken upfront you could probably double this.
 The jump was due to my marketing starting to pay off.

 You shouldn’t expect instant success if you are going to generate your own leads.
-If you write business for somebody else you’ll probably be better off right away, but limited in the long term as you’re paying away a huge chunk of your revenue away forever.
+If you write business for somebody else, you’ll probably be better off right away, but limited in the long term as you’re paying away a huge chunk of your revenue away forever.

 Year four has continued to increase even far beyond a level that being in the top 1% at a national corporate could achieve, or so I’m told.
 Set things up correctly and a six-figure income is achievable.
 Had I stayed with the large logistics company it would have taken a decade or two to earn the same level, with no guarantee of getting anywhere close at all actually.
 It would probably only come at much more sacrifice, and certainly more stress and responsibility too.